anbnyc/OpenDataCanada/README.md

 ### Feature wishlist
 * Move tasks to develop to a gulp tasks
-* Add drilldown functionality to vizes
+* Add drilldown functionality to graphs
 * Rewrite HTML to reduce repetition
-* Add detailed tooltips to vizes
+* Add detailed tooltips to graphs
 * Reorganize stylesheets